 Visiting my website, I’m sure you can tell that I started writing far past my young self, but that doesn’t mean I don’t revel in memories, or regret some of the decisions I made back then.
 And because I can look back from a distance, my hope is to reflect those emotions and experiences in my works of fiction and my blogs to you in an introspective, reflective, and sometimes humorous way.

 You and I have had positive and negative experiences, just like everyone else.
 And, I get that the teenage years can be difficult.
-It's for you I wrote my novel, Victorian Town.
+It's for young women I wrote my novel, Victorian Town.